Fair Media Council

 Fair Media Council advocates for quality news and works to create a media-savvy society in a media-driven world.
 It uses the taglines, "Get Media Savvy." and "Smart.
 Savvy.
 Connected." in its programming and branding.

 A 501(c)(3) nonprofit organization, the Fair Media Council's two-sided mission makes it unlike any organization in the country.
 The organization is under the direction of chief executive officer and executive director Jaci Clement, who was recruited to design a strategic vision for the organization in a rapidly changing media landscape.
 FMC has a board of directors composed of New York business and community leaders, an advisory board of accomplished businesspeople and journalists, and a wide range of businesses and nonprofit organizations as members.

 FMC places a major emphasis on educating the public to become media savvy news consumers.
 Educational programming is held throughout the year, as well as opportunities for the public to meet with the media and engage in an open dialogue that focuses on demystifying the news process for the news consumer.
-A weekly newsletter, The Latest, offers exclusive media commentary and analysis written by Clement, as well as the notable "Watch List," a look at happenings inside media, and FMC member and event information.
+A weekly newsletter, The Latest, offers exclusive media commentary and written by Clement, as well as the notable "Watch List," a look at happenings inside media, and FMC member and event information analysis.